Can you advise on the possibility of regaining my sense of smell?

 Hi my dear friends,

-I am a new customer to Xtend-Life who had ordered TB Men's Premium, Omega 3 QH Ultra, and Neuro-Natural Sleep which will arrive in a few days.
+I am a new customer to Xtend-Life who had ordered TB Men's Premium, Omega 3 / QH Premium, and Neuro-Natural Sleep which will arrive in a few days.
 Since 1995, I have been suffering from a nose allergy (don't know the exact medical term).

 In particular, I react (running nose, obstructed breathing) to changes in temperature, humidity and atmospheric pressure.
 About 10 years ago, my sense of smell began to deteriorate.
 Now it is almost a complete loss - I can't even smell gasoline or perfume.